What Is A Story Goal? The Secret To A Strong Plot

 Characters always have abstract story goals.
 We are always on journeys of self-discovery where we worry about our feelings.
 This is a given, but never let these become more important than physical goals with deadlines.

-Remember that love is not a plot – it is an emotion.
+Remember that love is not a story goal – it is an emotion.
+Read: Love Is Never The Goal – Even When You Write Romance

-To recap from a previous post on story goals, wanting to find ‘love’ or ‘acceptance’ or ‘justice’ is not enough.
-When your character is loved, accepted or vindicated after achieving a physical goal, you have a story.
+Wanting to find ‘love’ or ‘acceptance’ or ‘justice’ is not enough.
+When your character is ‘loved’ or ‘accepted’ or ‘vindicated’ after achieving a physical goal, you have a story.

 Your Character Needs One (Or More) Of These